Battle site of Spottismuir (1296) -

 Description:

-On the 30th of March 1296 Edward I overran Berwick-upon-Tweed in a day, brushing aside the towns defences with ease.
-(Berwick was a major port and one of Scotlands largest towns with a wealthy and established merchant class grown rich on trade.)
-The English army systematically sacked the town and thousands of its merchants and citizens were slaughtered.
-To prevent further death Sir William Douglas surrendered Berwick castle.
+On March 30, 1296, Edward I swiftly overran Berwick-upon-Tweed, easily brushing aside the town’s defenses.
+Berwick, a major port and one of Scotland’s largest towns, boasted a prosperous merchant class enriched by trade.
+The English army methodically sacked the town, slaughtering thousands of merchants and citizens.
+To spare further loss of life, Sir William Douglas surrendered Berwick Castle.

 On the 23rd of April Edward despatched John de Warenne with a mounted contingent to secure Dunbar Castle.
 Near the castle at Spottismuir, de Warenne was confronted by King John’s army.
 During the crossing of the Spott Burn the Scots for a few minutes lost sight of their opponent and assumed the English were about to flee.
 They hastily charged and were confronted by the soaking wet, but perfectly re-ordered English ranks.
 De Warenne army drove the Scots back killing hundreds of foot soldiers.